dlt-hub/verified-sources/sources/rest_api/README.md

 - The `client` node contains the base URL of the endpoints that we want to collect.
 - The `resources` which correspond to the API endpoints.

 We have a couple of simple resources (`berry` and `location`).
-The API endpoint is also the name of the dlt resource, and the name of the destination table.
+For them, the API endpoint is also the name of the dlt resource, and the name of the destination table.
 They don't need additional configuration.

 The next resource leverages some additional configuration.
 The endpoint `pokemon/` returns a list of pokemons, but it can be used also as `pokemon/{id or name}` to return a single pokemon.
 In this case we want the list, so we decided to rename the resource to `pokemon_list`, while the endpoint stays `pokemon/`.
 We do not specify the name of the destination table, so it will match the resource name.